How do great inventions start? With a dream, of course.

 But in the case of Georgetown University student Ayokunle Amoo, we’re not talking about the reach-for-the-stars-type, metaphorical dream.
 We mean the actual kind.

-“One night—I honestly just went to sleep—and someone came up to approach me holding a chocolate beverage with the word ‘sports’ written on it,” said Amoo, a graduate student in the Sports Industry Management program at Georgetown University School of Continuing Studies.
+“One night—I honestly just went to sleep—and someone came up to approach me holding a chocolate beverage with the word ‘sports’ written on it,” said Amoo, a graduate student in the Master's in Sports Industry Management program at Georgetown University School of Continuing Studies.

 The next morning, he began researching the health benefits of chocolate and, more specifically, the cacao plant, from which it is derived.
 In April he won First Place—and $10,000—in the Graduate Division of the Georgetown Entrepreneurship Challenge with his pitch for AMO Inc., a nutritious, cacao-based sports drink he is now developing.